Exclusive Supermask Subnetwork Training for Continual Learning: Motivation

-\textbf{Problem 2 - Parameter Interference Due to Subnetwork Weight Training for Multiple Tasks:} Next, we demonstrate that when learning multiple tasks sequentially, \modelorg{} can still lead to CF. In Figure \ref{fig:sp_overlap}, we report the average test accuracy versus the fraction of overlapping parameters between the masks of different tasks, i.e., the \textit{sparse overlap} (see Equation \ref{eqn:sp_overlap}) for five different 20-way classification tasks from SplitCIFAR100 dataset with ResNet18 model.
+\paragraph{Problem 2 - Parameter Interference Due to Subnetwork Weight Training for Multiple Tasks:} Next, we demonstrate that when learning multiple tasks sequentially, \modelorg{} can still lead to CF. In Figure \ref{fig:sp_overlap}, we report the average test accuracy versus the fraction of overlapping parameters between the masks of different tasks, i.e., the \textit{sparse overlap} (see Equation \ref{eqn:sp_overlap}) for five different 20-way classification tasks from SplitCIFAR100 dataset with ResNet18 model.
 We observe that \modelorg{} outperforms SupSup for lower sparse overlap but as the sparse overlap increases, the performance declines because the supermask subnetworks for different tasks have more overlapping (common) weights (bold dashed lines in Figure \ref{fig:method}).
 This leads to higher parameter interference resulting in increased forgetting which suppresses the gain from subnetwork weight training.

-\looseness=-1 To address this second problem, our final proposed method, \method{} selectively trains a subset of the weights in the supermask subnetwork to prevent parameter interference.
-When learning multiple tasks, this prevents CF resulting in strict improvement in performance over SupSup as shown in Figure \ref{fig:sp_overlap} while having the representational power to bridge the gap with fully trained models, see Figure \ref{fig:single_task}.
+Our \textit{final proposal}, \method{}, resolves both of these problems by selectively training a subset of the weights in the supermask subnetwork to prevent parameter interference.
+When learning multiple tasks, this prevents CF, resulting in strictly better performance than SupSup (Figure \ref{fig:sp_overlap}) while having the representational power to match bridge the gap with fully trained models (Figure \ref{fig:single_task}).